TomStrong/Com528-Assessment/README.md

-# COM528 AE1 Assessment
+# COM528 AE1 Assessment Group A7

-This is the project for Object Oriented Design and Development by **Group A7**.

 The students who developed this project (in alphabetical order) are: